MohammadRSalmanpour/RADIUMA-DOUCUMENTATION/docs/index.rst

 Workflow Modules
 ----------------

-ViSERA offers a comprehensive set of modules that can be connected to create end-to-end research workflows.
+Radiuma offers a comprehensive set of modules that can be connected to create end-to-end research workflows.
 These modules cover the entire radiomics pipeline from image input to statistical analysis.

 Image Viewer
 ~~~~~~~~~~~~